gdmoney/reading/base-strength.md

 ### Weekly Splits
 - **DUP** - Daily Undulating Periodization - *hypertrophy* (volume), *strength* (heavy), *power* (speed work)
 - for squatting, pressing, and pulling, frequency is virtually always at 1 to 3 times per week
-- squatting is one of the more bio-mechanically friendlier movements
+- squatting is one of the more biomechanically friendlier movements
 - deadlifts are much harder to recover from
 - squatting performance can boost dramatically when the recovery cost of deadlifts isn't a factor
 - 2x per week programming is the most common approach